Ruby, modeling another design from the Scarflette set (without her white cover).

 A Crocheted Knitting Bag.
 Hmm...

 I don't know why this bugs me so much, but it does.
-Wouldn't you think it would be a "Crocheted Crochet Bag?"
+Wouldn't you think it would be a "Crocheted Crocheting Bag?"
 If you knit and needed a bag, wouldn't you make a "Knitted Knitting Bag"?
 Or is that just being redundant?
 I know there are all those clever people out there who know how to do both: maybe this is just a way for them to show off their multiple talents.

-Anyway, this is not the first time I have run across one of these; there seems to be a lot of them out there.
-And every time I see one I have the same reaction; it just makes me crazy.
+Anyway, this is not the first time I have run across something like this; there seems to be a lot of this kind of pattern out there.
+And every time I see one of them I have the same reaction; it just makes me crazy.

 Now I ask you, if you went to all the trouble to write a crochet book and were going to have your picture taken for the cover, wouldn't you be sure to wear a crocheted sweater?
 So that everyone could see how good you are, and what great designs must be in the book?
 Wouldn't that make more sense?